-After the birth of a baby women experience many physical, emotional and social changes.
+During pregnancy women experience many physical, emotional and social changes.
 This makes the chance of experiencing depression higher.
-So, early parenthood is a time when it is important to watch for its signs and symptoms.
-If you think you may have depression, seek help early so you can take steps to get on top of the depression.
+So, pregnancy is a time when it is important to watch for its signs and symptoms.
+If you think you may have depression, seek help early so you can take steps to get on top of the depression, before your baby arrives.

-How common is postnatal depression?
+How common is depression in pregnancy?

-Up to 1 in 7 Australian women feel depressed in the first year after having a baby.
-It is common to experience depression and anxiety at the same time.
+Up to 1 in 10 Australian women feel depressed when they are pregnant.
+It is common for pregnant women to experience depression and anxiety at the same time.

-What causes postnatal depression?
+What causes depression in pregnancy?